Snowflake Inc.: 2024 data breach

-In 2024, customers of Snowflake were targeted as part of a mass customer data theft and extortion campaign.
+In 2024, hundreds of customers of Snowflake were targeted as part of a mass customer data theft and extortion campaign by the ShinyHunters hacking group.
 Data breaches affected Ticketmaster, Advance Auto Parts, Santander Bank, Neiman Marcus, LendingTree, AT&T, Pure Storage, and Bausch Health.
+In May 2024, Snowflake collaborated with Mandiant in an investigation which found no evidence of Snowflake’s environment being breached but rather customer credentials being compromised.

-Two men were involved in the hacking conspiracy.
-Connor Riley Moucka aka Waifu, 25, of Kitchener, Ontario, and John Erin Binns aka IRDev.
+Two men were involved in the hacking conspiracy that were a part of the ShinyHunters hacking group.
+Connor Riley Moucka aka Waifu/Catist, 25, of Kitchener, Ontario, and John Erin Binns aka IRDev.
 Moucka was arrested on October 30, 2024; a Washington state court has issued an indictment on charges of conspiracy, computer fraud and abuse, extortion, and aggravated identity theft.
+In August 2026, Moucka pleaded guilty in U.S. federal court to computer fraud, wire fraud, aggravated identity theft and conspiracy charges.
+He is scheduled to be sentenced on October 27, 2026.
+The aggravated identity theft charge carries a mandatory minimum two-year prison term.

 Funding

 In 2012, Snowflake raised $5 million in a Series A round.
 In October 2014, it raised $26 million.
 In June 2015, the company raised $45 million.
 It raised $100 million in April 2017.
 In January 2018, the company raised $263 million at a $1.5 billion valuation, making it a unicorn.

-In October 2018, Snowflake raised $450 million in a round led by Sequoia Capital, at a $3.5 billion valuation.
+In October of that same year, the company raised $450 million in a round led by Sequoia Capital, at a $3.5 billion valuation.
 On February 7, 2020, the company raised $479 million.
-At that time, it had 3,400 active customers.

-On September 16, 2020, Snowflake became a public company via an initial public offering, raising $3.4 billion in one of the largest software IPOs and the largest to double on its first day of trading.
+The company went public in September via an initial public offering, raising $3.4 billion in one of the largest software IPOs and the largest to double on its first day of trading.